klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

     The HPC Affinity Tracker tool is developed by HPE and made [publicly available in GitHub](https://github.com/HewlettPackard/hpcat).

+???
+Bug "`hpcat` on multiple nodes"
+    As of the time of the last update of this paragraph, `hpcat` runs fine when started from an interactive session created with `sallc`, using `srun` to launch the application on the compute node(s), but it crashes when this is done in a batch script that uses more than one node.
+    So we do not really use it yet in the slides and notes.
+When fully stable, it would be a better replacement for the `gpu_check -l` command used in several of the examples.

 <figure markdown style="border: 1px solid #000">
   ![Slide When/where is it done](https://465000095.lumidata.eu/training-materials-web/intro-evolving/img/LUMI-BE-Intro-evolving-08-Binding/WhenDone.png){ loading=lazy }
 </figure>